 Assessment to me is a very effective self reflection tool.
 But the key is it is more for reflection.
 The idea behind assessment is to help perform a self-check on how much you have been able to grasp and refine your understanding incrementally.
-Two characteristics of humans have helped to create “The Grading Monster”.
-I am not against assessment per se because it is a reality check tool but the idea of attaching excessive importance to something.
+I am not against assessment per se.
+In my opinion, it is a very effective tool for a reality check and a feedback mechanism.
+However, I am also against the idea of attaching excessive importance to grades.

-Hmmm sounds too romantic ….So what are the options?
 Some people take longer to grasp a new concept in a particular area.
 It does not mean that they cannot learn or are inferior.
 Slow learning has it’s advantages of retention over longer periods.
-(I do not have reference to cite here and I do not wish to cite either firstly because it would make this look like a research paper and secondly from personal experience, in classes that I have failed, I remember the course contents vividly :D) So instead of having a “judgement day”, what we could have is students keep assessing themselves over the course multiple times till they have acquired a fair degree of proficiency in what they are expected to learn.
+(This is more from personal experience as in classes that I have failed, I remember the course contents vividly :D) So instead of having a “judgement day”, what we could have is students keep assessing themselves over the course multiple times till they have acquired a fair degree of proficiency in what they are expected to learn.
 That should be able to fix one part of the problem which is trying to learn something.
 Should this score be published ?
 I think if some potential employer or school wants to review it they can, but here the control has shifted more to the student because he has had multiple attempts to improve his learning.

 Will this work ?
 Unless we try we will never know !